bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 SentinelOne's Endpoint Protection Platform (EPP) is their flagship program, and is highly rated by NSS labs.
 It does offer integration with Splunk, and EPP can be either cloud-based or on-prem deployment.

+SentinelOne, or S1 for short, is actually known for their very robust API for Splunk integration (or any other third party platform).

 Available on the following Platforms
  - Winows 7/8/10
  - MacOS X 10.9+